JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 [//]: # (title: Create a Spring Boot project with Kotlin)
+[//]: # (description: Create a Spring Boot application with Kotlin using IntelliJ IDEA.)

 <microformat>
     <p>This is the first part of the <strong>Getting started with Spring Boot and Kotlin</strong> tutorial:</p><br/>